 Additionally, the customer experience of digital account opening is sacrificed for the sake of strong fraud mitigation and regulatory compliance.
 Institutions report that up to half of digital applicants are being pushed offline to verify their identities or to submit additional required documentation.
 If they visit a branch to follow up, applicants often begin the application process again.2

-Other online and
+Other online and mobile banking activities

 With the exception of depositing a check, the types of banking activity conducted among those using their PC compared to those using their mobile phone (web or app) is very similar.

 |How millennials check their bank accounts (March-May 2016)|